-Note that this value has less influence on sediment transport compared to G and a.
+Note that the longitudinal slope coefficient (e) has much less influence on the sediment transport compared to G and a.

 See the Reference Manual Bed Slope (p.
-65) for more information.
+68) for more information.

 4.3.2 Maximum concentration allowed due to erosion